Mattress Buyers’ Guide to Off-Gassing

 There are different processes for creating latex (Dunlop, Talalay, and Continuous Pour).
-By definition, latex is sap from the rubber tree, however, synthetic latex can be created in a lab using building blocks.
-Although synthetic latex may contain polymers, there’s little off-gassing and it’s likely to be a better choice than polyurethane.
+By definition, latex is a compound that starts with sap from the rubber tree.
+However, most latex is created in a lab using petro-chemicals, and they still call it latex (for shame).
+These petro-chemicals will off-gas, but it’s likely to be a better choice than polyurethane.

 4. Air Bed or Air Mattress

 Air beds use vinyl or polyurethane bladders in place of innersprings or foam cores.
 The air chambers are protected by polyurethane foam and are often topped with it for comfort.
-It would be possible to make an airbed with comfort layers of wool, latex, or cotton — as that would eliminate much off-gassing potential — but we’re unaware of any company producing such a mattress.
+It would be possible to make an airbed with comfort layers of wool, latex, or cotton — as that would eliminate much off-gassing potential, although the vinyl bladder would still off-gas — but we’re unaware of any company producing such a mattress.

 5. Futon Mattress

 Most futon mattresses these days contain synthetic foam plus a synthetic fire barrier.
-But it’s possible to make a non-off-gassing futon.
-Such a futon would be free of polyurethane foam layers and would have wool as the inherent fire barrier.
-It’s also possible to layer latex with other batting materials to add durability.
+But it’s easy to make a non-off-gassing futon.
+Such a futon would be free of polyurethane foam layers and would use wool or cotton as the fill.
+It’s also possible to layer latex with those batting materials to add durability.

 As a rule, futon mattresses tend to ‘mat’ and harden up over time.
-Cotton, a popular filling for futon mattresses, is a cheap non-toxic batting material, but it’s not ideal for a sleep surface.
+Cotton, a popular filling for futon mattresses, is a cheap non-toxic batting material, but isn’t a long-term solution for a consistent surface feel.